 However successful the software was from a technical standpoint, we were still struggling with making it grow the actual business, and I was nowhere near being able to lift a reasonable salary.
 So I was financing this period with contract work.

 In 2019, after years of very slow business development, I came to the realization that the path for the future of AxCrypt AB and AxCrypt 2.x was not how I wanted things to go.
 I was spending huge amounts of time, with little financial return.
 This was not sustainable for me.
 Disagreeing with the other founder about the management of the company, and the future development of the products and services, in the end we came to an agreement and settlement and I left AxCrypt AB in 2020.

-At this time, Axantum was providing access to legacy versions of AxCrypt 1.x for older versions of Windows, consisting of the original software download packages that were available at that time, as well as the most recent version of original AxCrypt 1.7.x - but now recompiled and renamed to Xecrets File Encryption 1.7.x .
+At this time, Axantum was providing access to legacy versions of AxCrypt 1.x for older versions of Windows, consisting of the original software download packages that were available at that time, as well as the most recent version of original AxCrypt 1.7.x for Windows - but now recompiled and renamed to Xecrets File Classic 1.7.x .
 It is however to all intents and purposes identical.
 Remember that none of these are in any way related to products or services provided by AxCrypt AB.

 AxCrypt AB is continuing development of AxCrypt 2.x .
 The focus is on business users, although they offer a subscription for private use as well.
 Please visit their web site for details.

 "AxCrypt" is a EU trademark of the company AxCrypt AB, so that name can't be used by anyone else.
 In legacy software downloads it appears, but only as a historical reference.
 See the download section for details.